Redocly/redocly-cli/docs/rules/required-min-length-string-type-property.md

 # required-min-length-string-type-property

-Requires that every property in the API definition with type `string` that are required also to have `minLength`.
+Requires that every required property in the API definition with type `string` has a `minLength`.

 |OAS|Compatibility|
 |---|---|